 As the weather cools down, you won’t need to water as much.
 If you have an automated irrigation system, reprogram your computer to compensate for the extra rain around – you don’t want to over do the water in Autumn and Winter as it will only lead to problems.

 Rake off the Autumn Leaves

 If your lawn is under a deciduous tree, rake up the leaves regularly.
 Excessive amounts of leaves can shade out your lawn but they can also encourage mosses and algaes to grow which isn't ideal for your lawn.

 Outside of these things, your lawn will most likely take care of itself during winter with very little input from you.
 While warm season grasses go dormant during winter, they should not go brown (except if exposed to frost).
-If you do happen to notice irregular areas of lawn dying off, take a core sample and bring it down to us as soon as possible.
-This is not normal, even for winter and should be attended to.
+If you do happen to notice irregular areas of lawn dying off, take a core sample and bring it down to us as soon as you can.